evologi/fixed-width/README.md

 Field's width.
 Required.

+#### `field.stringify`

+Type: `<Function>`

+A function that converts the field into a custom string.
+Useful for custom formatting, for example, formatting a Date into DD/MM/YYYY format.
+Only used while stringifying.

 ## Errors

 All errors that can occur during the parsing or serializing phase contain an error code.
 Error objects also contain enough info (properties) to debug the problem.